Key takeaways

 Can non-engineers use team agents?

-Yes — Claude cowork, eksec, Tasklet, and Viktor specifically target non-technical users for product planning, data queries, and operations.
+Yes — Claude cowork, Dust, Glean, Tasklet, Runbear, Sim AI, and Viktor all target non-technical users for product planning, data queries, and operations.

 Executive Summary

 Team agent platforms deploy shared AI agents that entire teams can access via Slack, Discord, or APIs.
-Unlike personal AI assistants (managing your email and calendar) or local IDE tools (your personal Cursor or Copilot), these platforms enable collaborative, asynchronous workflows across functions — from product planning and coding to data analysis and customer support.
+Unlike personal AI assistants (managing your email and calendar) or local IDE tools (your personal Cursor or Copilot), these platforms enable collaborative, asynchronous workflows across functions — from product planning and data analysis to customer support and operations.

 Key Findings:

-- Claude leads in breadth — Claude's cowork capabilities in Slack span product planning, research, coding, writing, and cross-functional collaboration — the widest capability set
+- Claude leads in breadth — cowork in Slack spans product planning, research, coding, and writing — the widest capability set[4][5]

 Strategic Planning Assumptions: